rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 [`.. @ PAT`](https://github.com/rust-lang/rust/issues/23121#issuecomment-280920062) or
 [`PAT @ ..`](https://github.com/rust-lang/rust/issues/23121#issuecomment-280906823), or other
 similar alternatives.
-We reject these syntaxes because they only bring benefits in incredibly contrived cases using a feature that doesn't even exist yet, but normally they only add symbolic noise.
+We reject these syntaxes because they only bring benefits in contrived cases using a feature that doesn't even exist yet, but normally they only add symbolic noise.

-More radical syntax changes not keeping consistency with `..`, for example [`[1, 2, 3, 4] ++ ref v`](https://github.com/rust-lang/rust/issues/23121#issuecomment-289220169).
+More radical syntax changes do not keep consistency with `..`, for example [`[1, 2, 3, 4] ++ ref v`](https://github.com/rust-lang/rust/issues/23121#issuecomment-289220169).

 ### `..PAT` or `PAT..`